Skip to content

 With Letta Code, you use the same agent indefinitely - across sessions, days, or months - and have it get better over time.
 Your agent remembers past interactions, learns your preferences, and self-edits its memory as it works.

 Letta Code also allows you to customize your agent’s personality.
-With Claude Code or Codex, every user gets the same agent that act identical.
+With Claude Code or Codex, every user gets the same agent that acts identically.
 With Letta Code, you can deeply personalize your agents to be unique to you.

 In Letta Code, there are two important session concepts: agents and conversations.